ga4gh/cat-vrs/schema/catvrs/def/NumberChange.rst

 **Computational Definition**

-The absolute count of a discrete assayable unit (e.g. chromosome, gene, or sequence).
+A quantitative assessment of a unit within a system (e.g. genome, cell, etc.) relative to a baseline quantity.

     **Information Model**